45+ Indiana Religious Sites

 802 E 10th St., Ferdinand, IN

-Ran by the Sisters of St. Benedict, one of the largest Benedictine communities of women in the United States, The Monastery of the Immaculate Conception is a beautiful campus with the sweetest of sisters.
-It was founded in 1867 and the complex was completed in 1886.
+Ran by the Sisters of St. Benedict, one of the largest Benedictine communities of women in the United States, The Monastery of the Immaculate Conception is a beautiful campus with the sweetest sisters.
+It was founded in 1867, and the complex was completed in 1886.
 It is listed on the National Register of Historic Places and welcomes visitors.
 The outdoor grounds include serene gardens, outdoor Stations of the Cross, a labyrinth, and three shrines.
-A brewery and gift shop run by the sisters welcome visitors as well.
+A brewery and gift shop run by the sisters also welcome visitors.

 The Old Cathedral Complex, Vincennes